 What are flex fields?

-Flex fields are custom fields that can be used over and over again to limit the number of one-time-only fields within Pardot and Salesforce.
+Flex fields are custom fields that can be used repeatedly to limit the number of one-time-only fields within Pardot and Salesforce.
 They contain data that is required temporarily to execute a specific event or campaign.
 Once the data is no longer needed, the fields can be reset to blank using an Engagement Program or Automation Rule.

 How to Use Flex Fields in Pardot